CarlSetzer/carlsetzer/readme.md

 * Systems Analysis and Design
 * Graphic Design

-# I also studied Enterprise Architecture.
-Thus, I've earned some certifications. #
+# This summer I studied Enterprise Architecture.
+This some additional certifications. #
 * Business Systems Analysis
 * Requirements Analysis
 * Database Theory and Design

-## I also took a few classes in Cisco Networking ##
+## I also took some classes in Cisco Networking ##

 ## I have experience with the following software tools: ##